tshepang/blog-movies/content/movies/2009 movie review.rst

 movie of the year
 -----------------

-The portrayal of a quiet hero in `Zatoichi`_ is spot-on, and the runner-up, the super-fresh `District 9`_, is the best movie to ever come out of South Africa.
+The super-fresh `District 9`_ takes the title, and is also the best movie to ever come out of South Africa.

 best movie
 ----------